 To get started pruning your Early Girl tomato plant, use these 3 quick steps:

-- Pinch the small suckers or use clean pruning shears for larger stems
+- Pinch the small suckers or use clean pruning shears for larger branches

-- Discard into compost or soak stems to grow more tomato plants
+- Discard into compost or soak the branches to grow more tomato plants

 Identifying what to prune